-by Trish Adkins
+By: Trish Adkins

 It all started with one front yard lemonade stand.

-ALSF Founder Alex Scott had one big idea: to host lemonade stands to help other kids just like her feel better.
+ALSF Founder Alex Scott had a big idea: to host lemonade stands to help other kids just like her feel better.
 When Alex was just 4-years-old, she hosted her first lemonade stand.
 That first stand kept growing each year and four years later, when Alex was 8-years-old, her lemonade stand raised $1 million for childhood cancer research.

 The last stand that Alex would attend was held at her elementary school, Penn Wynne Elementary School in Wynnewood, Pennsylvania.
 Penn Wynne still hosts Alex’s “Original” Lemonade Stand on a Saturday in early June.
-This year, Alex's "Original" kicks off Lemonade Days –a full week of supporter lemonade stands hosted in front yards, at schools, businesses and in communities all across the country.
+Each year, Alex's "Original" kicks off Lemonade Days –a full week of supporter lemonade stands hosted in front yards, at schools, businesses and in communities all across the country.

 We spoke with Alex’s parents about the early days of Alex’s Lemonade Stand Foundation and how Alex’s “Original” got its start.

 What are the origins of Alex’s big idea for a lemonade stand?

 Alex was 3-years-old and after many sit-downs with the doctors who offered us little hope, we heard of another doctor and an experimental treatment at Children’s Hospital of Philadelphia (CHOP).
 We made the trip and after Alex finished the treatment, she told us it had worked.
 She knew she felt better.
 Alex felt so good and I guess that gave her the idea that there was more to be done as far as research went.

 We got home and Alex said just randomly, “Can I have a lemonade stand?”
 I didn’t think much of the request.
 It was the wintertime and it was cold outside, so I just told her we could when it got warmer.